 To achieve that create or edit a page.
 On the right sidebar locate the Page title image field.
 Upload a new image and preview this page.
 As you can see we have successfully overridden the image set in the Customizer settings.

 On the theme’s demo the Page Title with Background section is not shown by default.

 The footer area is a standard 4-column widgetized area that can be populated with widgets through Customize > Widgets.
-You can also remove the credits at the very bottom of this area by visiting Customize > Footer > Content section.
+You can also remove the credits at the very bottom of this area by visiting Customize > Footer > Credits content section.
 You can also adjust the colors by setting a background color & image and modify the border, title and text colors.

 The theme offers a lightbox for your images which is by default disabled to avoid conflicts with third party plugins which offer lightboxes.
 If you want to use it you can enable it under Customize > Utilities > Lightbox.

 You can choose to show the weather for a chosen location using the weather shortcode anywhere inside your installation.
 First you will need to set it up by providing an API key and location under Customize > Utilities > Weather.